erogluorhan/scipy_proceedings/papers/orhan_eroglu/00_geocat.rst

 accessible.
-In order to implement this model, GeoCAT provides all of its software tools as GitHub repositories with public GitHub project boards and roadmaps, issue tracking and development reviewing, comprehensive documentation for users/contributors such as Contributor’s Guide :cite:`geocatcontribguide` and toolkit-specific documentation, along with community announcements on the GeoCAT blog.
-Furthermore, GeoCAT encourages community feedback and contribution at any level with inclusive and welcoming language.
-As a result of this, numerous community requests and feedback have played significant role in forming/revising GeoCAT roadmap and projects' scope.
+In order to implement this model, GeoCAT provides all of its software tools as GitHub repositories with public GitHub project boards and roadmaps, issue tracking and development reviewing, comprehensive documentation for users and contributors such as a Contributor’s Guide :cite:`geocatcontribguide` and toolkit-specific documentation, along with community announcements on the GeoCAT blog.
+Furthermore, GeoCAT encourages community feedback and contribution at any level.
+As a result of this, numerous community requests and feedback have played significant role in forming and revising GeoCAT's roadmap and project scopes.
 We are hoping to increase the community involvement in our development lifecycle.

 Community engagement